archiejs/archiejs-docs/README.md

    A basic demo application which demonstrates chanining together modules in archiejs.

+## Tools and boilerplate

+1. generator-archiejs

+   A generator for archiejs.

+Todo add boiler plate code repos for basic and webapps.

-# Important repositories for core developers
+## Repositories for core developers

 1. archiejs